ADJUSTMENT DISORDER TREATMENT THAILAND

 - a shorter length of treatment.

-The treatment for adjustment disorder is psychotherapy.
+The treatment of adjustment disorder is primarily psychotherapy.
 The goal of psychotherapy is relief and behaviour change.
 Anxiety may be presented as “a signal from the body” that something in the person’s life needs to change.

 Treatment allows the patient to put their distress into words rather than into destructive actions.
 Counselling, psychotherapy, crisis intervention, family therapy, behavioural therapy and self-help group treatment are often used to encourage the verbalisation of fears, anxiety, rage, helplessness, and hopelessness.